ClickCease

 Pre-diabetes diet breakfast ideas

-So, now that you know how important breakfast for prediabetes is, we have a few suggestions on what you can easily incorporate into your morning meals.
-You likely already have all of these foods at home — and at the end of this article we'll also share a freebie with our top 5 go-to prediabetes breakfast recipes
+So, now that you know how important breakfast for prediabetes is, I have a few suggestions on what you can easily incorporate into your morning meals to make them complete.
+You likely already have all of these foods at home, and remember you want to make all meals with a healthy fat, healthy carb, and healthy protein.

 1. Eggs